Creeping Fig (Ficus pumila) Indoor Care, Common Problems and Remedies

 Pests

-The common pests in Creeping Fig are aphids, mealy bugs, scales and spider mites.
-Isolate the affected plant to prevent spread to other plants and treat it for the pests.
-Learn how to identify and get rid of pests in indoor plants.
+Common pests in Creeping Fig are aphids, mealybugs, scales and spider mites.
+Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap.
+Take care to follow the instructions on the label.

 You liked it?
 Share on social media.